Wyatt-Drew/Wyatt-Drew.github.io/README.md

 # Wyatt's Portfolio Website

-Welcome to the GitHub repository for my [personal portfolio website](https://wyatt-drew.github.io/index.html).
+Welcome to the GitHub repository for my personal portfolio website.
 This site showcases my skills and projects.
 It's a reflection of my journey and expertise in the world of technology and software development.

+## Deployment
+The application is deployed and accessible at https://wyatt-drew.github.io/index.html

 ## Technologies Used